 BPE, MPE, Grad.
 Dip.
 Com.
 Health (Memorial University)

 A native of Cornerbrook, Newfoundland, Ken Anderson finds himself on the West Coast after completing his Masters in Exercise Physiology from Memorial University.
 Anderson was the Varsity Strength and Conditioning Co-ordinator at Memorial and has also coached and done a multitude of Fitness Assessment work with various elite-level athletes.
 Currently he is a Faculty Instructor with the Sport Science Department at Douglas College.

 Jaimee Stokes Nelson

-Jaimee has been an active fitness leader in BC since 1999.
-Although the industry has warmly welcomed her into every arena imaginable, Jaimee’s passion lies in assisting new-comers to fitness, leading yoga, and mentoring fitness leaders.
-As a veteran Personal Trainer and Weight Training Instructor, registered with the BCRPA, Jaimee has had the good fortune to work with hundreds of clients from all walks of life and enjoys assisting individuals with incorporating fitness and health into their lifestyle.
-Jaimee has experience working with special populations including pre/post natal, older adults, as well as those individuals balancing busy schedules and seeking the most time-efficient means of exercise.
+Jaimee has been an active fitness leader in BC since 1999, having had the good fortune to work with hundreds of clients from all walks of life.
+She enjoys assisting individuals with incorporating fitness and health into their lifestyle.
+Jaimee has experience working with special populations including pre/post natal and older adults, but also enjoys her work with individuals balancing busy schedules while trying to fit in exercise.